Builder68/OpenEarlyMacsRAMexpansion/README.md

 This is the easiest method.
 Solder DIP sockets onto ICs U11F, U11G, U12E, U13E, and U4F.
 Then, the boards connect to these sockets via male pin headers.

-*Attention: This task requires basic soldering skills.
+*Attention: This task requires good soldering skills.
 Ensure that all pins from the DIP sockets are securely soldered and double-check the continuity between the IC leg base and the top of the pin socket.*

 ### Obtion B: Relocating ICs to the expansion boards

 Alternatively, you can relocate the mentioned ICs to the expansion and auxiliary boards by soldering IC sockets in their places on the main board (LB) and using extra-long pin header sockets (like those used by the Mac’s-a-Million board by Sophisticated Circuits) for the expansion boards.

-### Inputs signals trough wires
+### Inputs signals via wires

 The following table shows the signals that are collected via bodged cables from the LB to the expansion board (J5):